Posted by Mike Kelly, CPA

 The cost of education continues to rise each year, so it is helpful to be aware of some programs that allow parents to save for the cost of their children’s education.

 A parent can make contributions to a qualified tuition program (commonly known as a 529 Plan) or an education savings account (commonly known as Coverdale savings accounts) as a way to save for their children’s education.
 There are many similarities between the two saving vehicles but there are also major differences, which are listed below.

 - Distributions from these accounts are not taxable as long as they are used for qualified expenses.
 So if the account accumulates a few thousand dollars of earnings over its lifetime, those earnings escape taxation.
 If the distributions are not used for eligible expenses, the earnings portion are taxable and are also subject to a 10% penalty.

 - Both savings vehicles cover qualified secondary expenses such as tuition, fees, books, supplies and room and board.

 - A taxpayer does not receive a deduction on their federal income tax return for contributions made to either account.
 However, some states like Pennsylvania and Maryland allow deductions for contributions to 529 programs.

 - Expenses paid with distributions from these accounts cannot be taken into account when claiming educational tax credits nor as deductions on personal income tax returns.

 - Contributions made to these accounts on behalf of beneficiaries are treated as gifts.
-Gifts made in excess of $14,000 require the filing of a federal gift tax return and could result in gift taxes or the use of taxpayer’s lifetime exemption.
-However, it is important to note that payments made directly to educational institutes would avoid gift and generation skipping taxes.
+Gifts made in excess of $14,000 require the filing of a federal gift tax return and could result in gift taxes or the use of the taxpayer’s lifetime exemption.
+However, it is important to note that payments made directly to an educational institution would avoid gift and generation skipping taxes.

 - Contributions cannot be made to education savings accounts if joint income exceeds $220,000 ($110,000 for single filers)